Bar Spoons: What Is A Bar Spoon & What Are They Used For?

 This specialized...

-A Collins glass is a specific type of glassware mainly used for serving various cocktails and mixed drinks.
+A Zombie glass is a specific type of glassware designed for serving a cocktail known as the Zombie.

 Shot Glass vs Shooter Glass: The Differences